 This is the S10 case that shows an example of harmonic additive synthesis of the centerline alignment with an asymmetric cross-section that is deepest wherevere the local centerline curvature peaks.
 The meandering river is also nested within a curving river valley.

 S5 Example Tweaked

-This example takes the S5 parameters form our first article and tweaks them for visual presentation.
+This example takes the S5 parameters from our first article and tweaks them for visual presentation.
 I used ArcScene to make the final appearance

 Partially Confined Canyon

-This exmaple places a channel with multiple layers of variation into a partially confined canyon whose banks and hillsides also have multiple layers of variation.
+This example places a channel with multiple layers of variation into a partially confined canyon whose banks and hillsides also have multiple layers of variation.